 How to Develop Productive Culture in Remote Teams?

 It is never easy to build a productive culture for team members.
 There are so many different pieces of a puzzle to take into consideration.
 Now, imagine a remote team.
-You have to develop a culture that will glue your employees together who are thousands of miles away from each other.
+You have to develop a culture that will glue your remote workers together who are thousands of miles away from each other.
 That's a definition of a tough challenge.
 Let's not forget that the majority of remote teams never meet face-to-face.
 How are you supposed to come up with a win-win scenario in this situation?

 The Importance of The Suitable Culture Fit